azsk/AzTS-docs/01-Setup and getting started/README.md

 <br>

-#### **The AzTS subscription scan is getting terminated due to function timeout.
-How do I fix it?
+#### **The subscription scan in AzTS is getting terminated due to function timeout.
+How can I fix it?
 OR How can I upgrade the pricing tier of AzTS function apps?**

 AzTS installation command (`Install-AzSKTenantSecuritySolution`) creates three function apps which are as follows:
 1. AzSK-AzTS-MetadataAggregator-xxxxx